oloyinloluwaomitogun/NMAP-scanning-projrct/README.md

 ----------

-### Step 5 - Doiscoverind Service Version Vulnerabilities
+### Step 5 - Discovering Service Version Vulnerabilities
 We sellected one of the identified services ans searched for the version's vulnerabilities:Microsoft Windows RPC Below are the result and mitigration recommendation